 Rent expense - The Foundation leases space at various locations.
 All leases are operating leases.
 All leases are reflected on the straight-line basis.
-When material, deferred rent is recorded.
+Deferred rent represents the difference between the fixed payments and the rent expense.

 Fair Value Measurements

 Fair Value Measurements establishes a framework for measuring fair value in accordance with generally accepted accounting principles.
 The framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy are described below.
 Level 1 inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Foundation has the ability to access.